huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 ### <b>1.
 Best Practices</b>
 #### <b>1.1.
 Training/Fine-Tuning recipes</b>

+<b>2021</b>

+- [Prefix-Tuning: Optimizing Continuous Prompts for Generation](https://aclanthology.org/2021.acl-long.353.pdf) (Li et al., ACL 2021)

+    Traditional fine-tuning of a LM model for a downstream task involves modifying all the model parameters, consequently, a single set of parameters  can just work best for a single task.
+Inspired by prompting, <b>prefix-tuning</b> freezes the LM parameters and instead prepend to it a sequence of task-specific vectors $$P_{\theta}$$ (aka. *prefix*): $$[P_{\theta}; LM_{\phi}]$$ that represent the downstream task, we optimize solely the *prefix* $$P_{\theta}$$ using the task's data to steer the LM to the task.

+    Prefix-tuning brings some advantages:

+    - A single LM is reused across different downstream tasks since its parameters are kept intact $$\rightarrow$$ efficient storage.
+    - Only the prefix vector corresponding to the downstream task need to be optimized $$\rightarrow$$ lightweight fine-tuning: much fewer parameters w.r.t.
+LM.
+    - Prefix-tuning can outperform full fine-tuning in low-data setting and have better generalization.

 <b>2020</b>

 - [Don’t Stop Pretraining: Adapt Language Models to Domains and Tasks](https://aclanthology.org/2020.acl-main.740) (Gururangan et al., ACL 2020):